miszerihun/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that adds execute permission to all subdirectories of the current directory for the owner>README.md echo Create a script that adds execute permission to all subdirectories of the current directory for the owner
+Create a script that creates a directory called my_dir with permissions 751 in the working directory